How To Find and Apply For Scholarships: A Step-by-Step Guide

 Both need- and merit-based scholarships may be offered by your college, private organizations, or individuals.
 Talk to your high school guidance counselor or the financial aid office at your university about your options.

-You can also search for scholarships you’re eligible for when you fill out you’re information in your scholarship website profile.
-You’ll be matched with scholarships based on information such as your school year, college major, GPA, hobbies, sports, and extracurricular activities.
+You can also search for scholarships using a scholarship website like Going Merry.
+After creating an account, you’ll be matched with scholarships based on information such as your school year, college major, GPA, hobbies, sports, and extracurricular activities.

 Step 2: Find and Understand the Application Requirements